-The Cape Tribulation Tropical Research Station is a research and conservation organization that specialises in lowland tropical ecosystems, in particular those of the Daintree lowlands, and has been in operation for over 22 years.
+The Australian Tropical Research Foundation (AUSTROP) is a research and conservation organization in Cape Tribulation, Australia, that specialises in lowland tropical ecosystems, in particular those of the Daintree lowlands.
+It has been in operation for over 27 years.

-The Research Station was established in 1988 by Hugh Spencer and Brigitta Flick in the wake of the Daintree Blockade (1984) which drew world attention to the plight of the area and to its highly vulnerable conservation status.
+The Cape Tribulation Tropical Research Station (CTTRS) was established in 1988 by Hugh Spencer and Brigitta Flick in the wake of the Daintree Blockade (1984) which drew world attention to the plight of the area and to its highly vulnerable conservation status.

 Many visitors to Cape Tribulation will leave shaking their heads in amazement after having met one of the more fascinating inhabitants of the rainforest - a flying fox.
 As rainforest ambassadors, they are unrivalled - friendly, intelligent and definitely with personality plus.
 They are great show-stoppers and crowd pleasers, and great for getting visitors to start asking questions about the rainforests (as well as losing their fear of bats).